Cavity Treatment

 “Provisional Diagnosis” to Determine if the Nerve Can be Preserved.

 The key to successful pulp capping is accurately assessing the condition of the nerve.
-At our clinic, we implement “provisional diagnosis” to carefully observe the nerve condition.
+Therefore, our clinic has introduced “watchful waiting diagnosis” and carefully monitors the nerve condition.

 • Presence or absence of pain.